cgkrishnanunni/cgkrishnanunni.github.io/_pages/repositories.md

 - **A Machine Learning approach for black-box optimization (Will be updated soon)**

    Pytorch implementation of an approach for black-box optimization-an alternative to Bayesian optimization.
-The method uses ideas from the [Topological derivative approach](https://arxiv.org/abs/2502.06885) (developed in my PhD) and statistical active learning framework.
+Classical Bayesian optimization uses Gaussian processes to model the objective and selects new evaluation points by maximizing an acquisition function.
+This project asks whether the [Topological derivative approach](https://arxiv.org/abs/2502.06885) developed in my PhD thesis can be used to grow and train a neural network surrogate (instead of Gaussian process regression), while simultaneously acquiring new data samples via a statistical active learning criterion.
+Therefore, in this project we combine neural network architecture adaptation with adaptive data sampling in a unified framework for black-box optimization.

 ## Interesting reads!